 How can I be confident my doctors and nurses don’t have COVID-19?

 The same protections we have in place for our patients are those we have in place for our caregivers.
 COVID-19 care teams are assigned to separate areas within the facilities and will not be assisting your care team.
 Staff and physicians are screened for COVID-19 symptoms and tested when necessary, and our clinical care team colleagues are not permitted to work if experiencing any respiratory symptoms.
 Universal masking is in place, and we are appropriately stocked with personal protective equipment (PPE) for all of our clinical teams.

 Will I be tested for COVID-19 prior to my procedure?

-All patients undergoing scheduled procedures in our main hospital are tested for COVID-19 ahead of the scheduled procedure date.
-Scheduled procedures include elective/planned surgeries, scheduled Cesarean sections and inductions, cardiac catheterization lab procedures, endoscopies and interventional radiology procedures.
+All patients undergoing scheduled high-risk procedures in our main hospital are tested for COVID-19 ahead of the scheduled procedure date.
+Please discuss with your doctor or provider whether your scheduled procedure will necessitate a pre-procedure COVID-19 test.
 All testing is done through a drive-up process on our campus—no need to exit your car!

 Please review the following directions regarding scheduling and getting your pre-procedure COVID-19 test:

 - Before getting your COVID-19 test, please pre-register for your upcoming visit to Rose.
 A member of our registration staff will call you at the number we have on file for you 1-2 days prior to your test.
 If you prefer to call us to pre-register, pre-reg can be reached directly at (303) 320-2798; or you can reach a registrar at main admissions (303) 320-2841 from 6:30am to 5pm; or you can pre-register online.